Declarative rotating dashboards in a dedicated browser

 Being in IT operations, I need constant good views into the systems so we can spot and rectify issues quickly.

-.
+I really like everything as code.
 The setup for this solution should

 be no exception.